McNobby/Auto-Logger/README.md

 # Auto-Logger
-Developed by Jack Sweeney and Teodore Bøe.
+Developed by Jack Sweeney and Teodor Bøe.
 A moderation bot that logs and performs commands.